Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Azure Key Vault Integration: For high-security enterprise APIs, store secrets in Azure Key Vault and reference them via secret environment variables to ensure traceability and governance.

-### QUESTION 7
+### QUESTION 7  ??

-A company plans to implement an AI solution that will contain a Microsoft Copilot Studio agent and a Microsoft Foundry agent.
-The solution will be stored in a source code repository.
+A company plans to implement an AI solution that will **contain a Microsoft Copilot Studio agent and a Microsoft Foundry agent**.

+**The solution will be stored in a source code repository.**

 You need to recommend a deployment method for each agent.
 The solution must meet the following requirements: